bradbell/xrst/test_rst/conf_file.rst

 The single and double quotes are not part of the file name.
 If this list of strings is empty, no files are checked.

-Each program command is tried in order, the frist to return without an error is used for the list of files.
+Each program is execute, in order, with the *project_directory* as the current working directory.
+The frist program to return without an error is used for the list of files.
 The intention here is that different programs may be intended for different systems.